 If you are a part of a Home School organization, you can register the group for Braum’s Book Buddies .
-A reading incentive for grade 1-5 during the school year.
+A reading incentive for grades 1-5 during the school year.
 You must register as a group (unless something has changed in the last year or so).
-Kids can read book and earn ice cream treats.
+Kids can read books and earn ice cream treats.

 Local Bank Incentives

 There aren’t links for it, but sometimes a local bank will offer a $5 or $10 deposit for reading challenges.
 It wouldn’t hurt to call your bank or credit union and ask!

 BookWorm Wednesdays

 (in CT, MA, NJ, NY, OH, and RI only)

 Bookworm Wednesdays entitles kids to free admission to a select children’s film when they present a book report at a participating Showcase Cinemas, Multiplex Cinemas or Cinema de Lux box office.
 Accompanying parents or guardians and children under six receive free admission and do not need to submit a book report.